Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 Instead of capturing Black's pawn, White offers Black another pawn.

-Black can accept the gambit with 3. ... dxc5.
+Black can accept the gambit with 3. ... dxc3, and White might respond with 4.
+Nxc3 or 4.
+Bc4.
+With either of these, White opens up paths for both bishops, while Black's queenside bishop remains closed in by the queen, queenside knight and three pawns.

 Or Black can respond with the S&ouml;rensen or Capablanca defense and offer White a pawn with 3. ... d5.
+This has the advantage of allowing Black's light squares bishop to leave the home row, and also gives Black's queen another way to mobilize.

 ###### Center game accepted, continuation